stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ### Constrained Implementations

-Sometimes, for a generic type it is only possible to implement an interface, if its type parameters implement this interface as well.
+Sometimes, it is only possible to implement an interface for a generic type, if its type parameters implement this interface as well.
 For instance, implementing interface `Comp` for `Maybe a` makes sense only if type `a` itself implements `Comp`.
 We can constrain interface implementations with